nielsenjared/nielsenjared.github.io/content/blog/algorithm-fibonacci/index.md

 ### What is a Fibonacci Sequence?

+You're not expected to know this, so if Fibonacci is new to you, here's a quick introduction, and if it's old hat, a quick refresher.

 Fibonacci is a sequence of numbers where each number is the sum of the preceding two.